docker/extensions-sdk/docs/tutorials/minimal-frontend-extension.md

 To preview the extension in Docker Desktop, close and open the Docker Desktop Dashboard once the installation has completed.

-On the left-menu, you should see a new tab with the name `Min FrontEnd Extension`.
-Click on it to load the main window that will render the `Hello, World!` message on the top-left corner.
+In the navigation sidebar, you should see a new item titled `Min FrontEnd Extension`.
+Click on it to load your extension content, with the `Hello, World!` message in the top-left corner.

 ![UI Extension](images/ui-minimal-extension.png)